In

 there must be a precedent within the church for making such simple

-but powerful spiritual techniques available to laypeople.
+but powerful spiritual techniques available to lay people.
 His

 Trappist brother Father William Meninger found it in one day in